LongOnly/Quantitative-Notebooks/README.md

 [Long Only Pairs Trading](LongOnlyPairsTrading.ipynb) - A demonstration of a long only pairs trading strategy between Coca Cola (KO) and Pepsico (PEP) focused on minimizing weighted median drawdown

-[Long Short Pairs Trading](LongShortPairsTrading.ipynb) - A illustrative example of a long short pairs trading strategy with different holding periods
+[Long Short Pairs Trading](LongShortPairsTrading.ipynb) - A illustrative example of a long short pairs strategy with different holding periods